Clothing and footwear

 Can I go on bob, “ruffe” or “pan” …?

 Riding on the track is only allowed on the sledge.
 Bob, pans, ruffe and other similar rovers are not allowed on the track for safety reasons.
 The braking is different, getting off the rovers is often problematic and also sitting under the level of other riders is dangerous.
-Finally, the reason is the accident insurance on the track for sledgers, which is part of the ticket and which applies only to the ride on the standard sledge.

 We have our own sledge, can we bring them?